 2.1 Match methods of notification and collection to type debt.

-Range methods of notification and collection include but are not limited to – debt collection letters, calls, visits, repossessions, email, text messages, removal of services, putting a hold on credit facilities.
+Range methods of notification and collection include but are not limited to – email, text messages, calls, visits, debt collection letters, repossessions, removal of services, putting a hold on credit facilities.

 2.2 Identify and match types of written communications to type of debt.